Irish issue in British politics: Easter Rising

 Constance Markievicz was the first woman elected to the British House of Commons in 1918, but as an Irish nationalist she did not take her seat, instead joining the First Dáil.
 In 1919 she was appointed Minister for Labour, the first female minister in a democratic government cabinet.

 A unilaterally declared "Irish Republic" was proclaimed in Dublin at Easter 1916 – the Easter Rising.
 British attention was focused on the Western Front, where the Allied armies were not doing well.
 The uprising was very poorly organised and led, and was crushed after six days of fighting.
 The death total was 134 government soldiers, and 285 rebels; when the rebels surrendered, Dubliners booed them and the newspapers called their venture a foolish, futile, cruel, and mad act.
 Most of its leaders were court-martialled and executed.
 Historians Clayton Roberts and David Roberts argue:

 the theme of redemption in the absence of socialist dogmas allowed the Catholic hierarchy and its worshipers to see these men as heroically devoted to Ireland....
 Militarily the rebellion was foolish, futile, and bungled; theatrically it was brilliant and moving, a tragic act of singular dramatic power.
 It released the nationalist feeling that forms one of the most powerful forces in modern history.

 Very large numbers of Nationalists across Ireland now deserted the IPP and gave their support to Sinn Féin, the Republican party demanding outright independence.
 In 1917, coalition Prime Minister David Lloyd George tried to introduce Home Rule at the close of the 1917–18 Irish Convention.
 He failed because he also was desperate for soldiers and imposed conscription on Ireland, causing the conscription crisis.
-As a result, in the 1918 Irish general election, Sinn Féin won a large majority of Irish seats but its MPs refused to take their seats at Westminster.
+As a result, in the 1918 general election, Sinn Féin won a large majority of Irish seats but its MPs refused to take their seats at Westminster.
 Instead they set up the First Dáil (parliament) in Dublin, announced an independent Irish Republic and declared war against the British government, which was still in control in Ireland.

 The coalition government in London had three choices: implement the 1914 Home Rule Act with an amending bill to exclude Ulster; repeal it; or replace it with new legislation: it took the third route.
 The Government of Ireland Act 1920 partitioned Ireland, North and South.
 The policy had broad support in Northern Ireland, as well as England Wales and Scotland, with support from Conservatives and Liberals, although the small new Labour Party opposed partition.